With the “TEAN – Read the Clock” app, everyone can learn how to read the time on an analog clock at their own pace and in their own individual way.

 By pushing the “Level” button you can see an overview of all levels, with the levels you have already achieved marked by a green dot.
 This makes your progress visible to a companion, for example.

-Step 2: Tell the time
+4: Tell the time

-Step 3: Learn the 24 hours
+5: Learn the 24 hours

 The analog clock shows the twelve hours of the day, from six in the morning to six in the evening, in exactly the same way as the twelve hours of the night, from six in the evening to six in the morning.